launchscout/wasmio_2025/assets/slides.md

 # What's so great about the BEAM?
 - Very mature
   - Started by Ericsson in the 80s
-- OTP = Open Telecom Platforms
+- OTP = Open Telecom Platform
 - Designed for telecommunications
   - highly concurrent
   - highly available